 Accept whatever form of communication is most effective for the individual, without trying to correct her or him.
 Alter your communication technique to make it simpler and easier for the senior to understand and respond to you.
 For instance, instead of asking open-ended questions (“What would you like for lunch today?”) offer a choice between just two options (“Would you like tuna or chicken for lunch today?”).
 Speak in a clear, soothing tone, and allow your senior loved one ample time to respond without jumping in and providing the answer yourself.

 In this stage of the disease, paying closer attention to safety issues becomes very important.
 Driving should stop – something that is frequently difficult for older adults to accept.
 If at all possible, include the senior in making this decision.
 If not, a note from the physician prohibiting driving is often the best way to gain his or her consent.
 In the event the senior is insistent about continuing to drive, you may have to hide the keys, or replace his / her set of keys with nonworking ones.

 Likewise, wandering and sundowning are often alarming and difficult for family caregivers to manage independently.
-Partnering with a licensed care provider with experience in dementia care, like Inspired Home Care, providers of top-rated elder care in Barrington, IL, and the surrounding communities, is a great solution.
+Partnering with a licensed care provider with experience in dementia care, like Inspired Home Care, providers of home care services in Gold Coast and the surrounding communities, is a great solution.
 Our caregivers can take the night shift, making certain older adults are safe and distracted with interesting activities when struggling to sleep – enabling family caregivers to get the rest they require.